zquestz/omniauth-google-oauth2/README.md

 ### Devise

-First define your application id and secret in "config/initializers/devise.rb"
+First define your application id and secret in `config/initializers/devise.rb`.
+Do not use the snippet mentioned in the [Usage](https://github.com/zquestz/omniauth-google-oauth2#usage) section.

 ```ruby
 config.omniauth :google_oauth2, "GOOGLE_CLIENT_ID", "GOOGLE_CLIENT_SECRET", { }